-

 History Honor Society

-We look forward to discussing different time periods in history and making comparisons and connections of influential societies.
-If you are interested in deep, fun, or interesting conversations about different time periods in history please come and join in the fun!
+Exploring different times, regions, and nationalities of different nations / empires that have existed.
+We look forward to discussing different time periods in history and making comparisons and connections between influential societies.
+If you are interested in deep, fun, or interesting conversations about different time periods in history, please come and join in the fun!

 Room 1727